leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

   - Large Gamma gives tall and pointy mountains → the model tends to overfit.
   - Large Gamma gives short and wide mountains → the model tends to underfit.
 - Implementation in sklearn:
+  - Hyperparameters:
     - `C`: The `C` parameter.
     - `kernel`: The kernel.
 The most common ones are 'linear', 'poly', and 'rbf'.
     - `degree`: If the kernel is polynomial, this is the maximum degree of the monomials in the kernel.
     - `gamma` : If the kernel is rbf, this is the Gamma parameter.

   ```python
   from sklearn.svm import SVC